lisaychuang/lisaychuang.github.io/_posts/2017-04-13-sass_fundamentals_training.markdown

 As my skills level up, I've explored other frameworks like [React.js with Brian Holt)](https://frontendmasters.com/courses/complete-intro-react/) and [Angular.js with Lukas Ruebbelke](https://frontendmasters.com/courses/elm/).

 As frontend engineers, I'm sure you have experienced frustration with CSS3 and its many quirks.
 Ever tried to float an element without a clear fix?
+Or coming back to edit your CSS styles after a few weeks?

 ![](http://a.memegen.com/JzOjFs.gif)